 The Early History of Tea and Its Place in World Intrigue

-Believe it or not, the origin and history of tea reads like a modern day spy novel, crisscrossing the globe with intrigue, failed trade negotiations, smuggling, purloined secret formulas and seedlings.
+Believe it or not, the origin and history of tea reads like a spy novel, crisscrossing the globe and time with intrigue, failed trade negotiations, smuggling, purloined secret formulas and priceless seedlings.
 Even drugs and drug wars were a part of tea's checkered past.
-Of course, like most things, all the intrigue was ultimately about the thirst for power and wealth and that sparked the espionage and the danger about this beverage steeped in espionage.
+Of course, like most things, all of the intrigue was ultimately the thirst for power and wealth and it sparked the espionage and the danger about this beverage so steeped in espionage.